History of the Internet: Historiography

 There are nearly insurmountable problems in supplying a historiography of the Internet's development.
 The process of digitization represents a twofold challenge both for historiography in general and, in particular, for historical communication research.
 A sense of the difficulty in documenting early developments that led to the internet can be gathered from the quote:

-Notable works on the subject were published by Katie Hafner and Matthew Lyon, Where Wizards Stay Up Late: The Origins Of The Internet (1996), Roy Rosenzweig, "Wizards, Bureaucrats, Warriors, and Hackers: Writing the History of the Internet" (1998), and Janet Abbate, Inventing the Internet (2000).
+Notable works on the subject were published by Katie Hafner and Matthew Lyon, Where Wizards Stay Up Late: The Origins Of The Internet (1996), Roy Rosenzweig, Wizards, Bureaucrats, Warriors, and Hackers: Writing the History of the Internet (1998), and Janet Abbate, Inventing the Internet (2000).

+Most scholarship and literature on the Internet lists ARPANET as the prior network that was iterated on and studied to create it, although other early computer networks and experiments existed alongside or before ARPANET.

-These histories of the Internet have since been characterized as “teleologies” or “Whig history”; that is, they take the present to be the end point toward which history has been unfolding based on a single cause:
+These histories of the Internet have since been criticized as teleologies or Whig history; that is, they take the present to be the end point toward which history has been unfolding based on a single cause:

 In addition to these characteristics, historians have cited methodological problems arising in their work: